SnowdogApps/wombat/README.md

 - Every property of entity needs to be a separate JSON or Markdown file.
 - You can define the relation between entity and collection.

-### How to define a relation between entity and collection?
+### The Query object
-Create new JSON file inside entity directory to define relation:
+The core of Wombat.
+It's the key to get data from collection and to supply entities with colection data.

 ```js
 {
   "query": {